 (ii) the body or association gave consideration to any submissions that were received from participants in that section of the digital platform industry within that period; and

-(h) the ACMA is satisfied that at least one body or association that represents the interests of consumers has been consulted about the development of the code.
+(g) the ACMA is satisfied that at least one body or association that represents the interests of consumers has been consulted about the development of the code.

+Period for making submissions

-(2) A period specified under subparagraph (1)(f)(i) or (1)(g)(i) must run for at least 30 days.
+(2) A period specified under subparagraph (1)(e)(i) or (1)(f)(i) must run for at least 30 days.

+Approval of codes

-(3) The ACMA may register the code or part of the code by including the code or part in the Register kept under clause 55.
+(3) The ACMA may, by written notice given to the body or association, approve the code or part of the code.

+(4) The approval of a code is not a legislative instrument.

-(4) If the ACMA registers part of a misinformation code, this Schedule has effect as if the part were a misinformation code.
+(5) If the ACMA approves part of a misinformation code, this Schedule has effect as if the part were a misinformation code.

-(5) If:

-(a) a misinformation code (the new code) is registered under this Part; and

-(b) the new code is expressed to replace another misinformation code (the old code);

-the old code ceases to be registered under this Part when the new code is registered.
+Approved code is a legislative instrument

+(6) A misinformation code approved by the ACMA is a legislative instrument.

+(7) For the purposes of the Legislation Act 2003, the ACMA is the rule-maker for a misinformation code approved under this Division.

-38 ACMA may request codes
+48 ACMA may request codes

 (1) If the ACMA is satisfied that a body or association represents a particular section of the digital platform industry, the ACMA may, by written notice given to the body or association, request the body or association to:

-(a) develop a code that applies to participants in that section of the digital platform industry and deals with one or more specified matters relating to the operation of digital platform services by those participants; and
+(a) develop a code that applies to participants in that section of the digital platform industry and deals with one or more specified matters relating to the operation of digital communications platforms by those participants; and

 (b) give the ACMA a copy of the code within the period specified in the notice.